 The International Journal of Education Research (IJER) is published (since 2006) by the Academy of Business and Public Administration Disciplines.
 The IJER is a double-blind peer-reviewed journal .
+The acceptance rate is 20%.
 It has been issued an ISSN number (1932-8443) by the Library of Congress, Washington, D.C.
 Articles published in the journal are included in the worldwide databases of EBSCO and Gale/Cengage learning.
 Abstracts of published articles are indexed by IABPAD.
 Current and back issues of the journal, in electronic form, can be obtained from IABPAD.

 The aim of this journal is to publish original, theoretical and applied, research articles that will contribute to the improvement of education.
 Preference is given to articles that are likely to have wide applicability and contribute significantly to teaching effectiveness in a traditional class room setting or online.
 Papers are selected based on a double-blind peer review process.
 Manuscripts will be judged on their contents, originality, soundness of analysis, writing style, presentation, structure, and contribution to the literature.
 Papers published in a conference proceedings cannot be considered for publication in the journal.
 Articles will be checked for originality using Unicheck: Plagiarism checker.
 Information concerning manuscript submission, journal guidelines, and editorial policy are posted on this website.
 For information concerning subscription or membership, email the IABPAD Administration at